 Do you feel the need to get away from technology?
 You're not alone.

 Most of us rely so much on technology to do our everyday activities, including listening to music, cooking, exercising, reading, playing and watching films and tv shows.
-And with the lockdown still in place, we’re now living most of our social lives through screens, too.

 How to get started?

 1. Share with your children what you're thinking to do

 Give them plenty of time to discuss and understand what you're planning and involve them in the process.